0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

 # Kahoot Quiz Generator via AI

-This project shows how to use **any AI chatbot** to generate quiz questions and automatically apply them to a **Kahoot Quiz** using your browser’s developer console.
+This project shows how to use **any AI chatbot** to generate a Kahoot quiz automatically using your browser’s developer console.

 ---

 ## Overview

-You can use the AI chatbot of your choice to generate questions and have them applied to a Kahoot Quiz.
+You can use the AI chatbot of your choice to generate questions, a title, and description for a quiz on a topic of your choice.

 The flow is simple: